rajeshpleti/SITHARAMA/elysiumanalytics.md

 **create custom connectors:**

-* Elysium connectors allow users and provides flexibility  to create custom connectors to collect and load the data according  .
+* Elysium connectors allow users and provides flexibility  to create custom connectors to collect and load the data accordingly.

 * It also provides flexibility in custom schema model preparation and  also supports dynamic changes of fields, data type at runtime.